 “I really like ovals,” Lindh responds when asked about racing on some of the United States’ most revered, but also feared, circuits.
 “I drove at Gateway last year where I took pole, but the race wasn’t as good for me.
 The ovals are good because it’s changing a lot – you don’t really know who will win the race so it’s a lot of draft and timing that you need to sort out.

 “You also have all these different Formula 4 and F3 series [in Europe] that you can choose so I think it is hard to [choose] where to go.
 I think that’s why,” he expands.
 Despite FIA interventions to streamline the route to F1 in America and Europe, the Road to Indy (USF2000 > IP2000 > Indy Lights > IndyCar) still sets the standard for fast-tracking talent to the top.

 The jump in performance from IP2000 to Lights is a big one, given the USF2000 and IP2000 car are built around the same key parts, but that has not stopped rookies from becoming sensations in the minimal grids seen in Lights.

 Reigning champion Oliver Askew and 2018 runner-up Colton Herta took three and two races respectively as rookies at Andretti.
 Herta is already an IndyCar race-winner, while there are high expectations of Askew at McLaren Schmidt Peterson.

-Title success or not, Lindh?s destiny goal is to race in America?s most prolific open-wheel category.
+Title success or not, Lindh’s goal is to race in America’s most prolific open-wheel category.
 The narrative of Kirkwood versus Lindh in Lights immediately follows that of the career-long battle between Askew and Rinus VeeKay.
 That battle went down to the season finale, and both ended up with full-time IndyCar seats after being closely matched for three years.